-Class 1 medical devices represent the lowest level risks to the patient or user.
-Most Class 1 medical devices can enter the U.S. market simply by ensuring the medical device labeling complies with the FDA regulations (including the regulations that apply specifically to the particular device); registering the device manufacturer and other companies in the supply chain with FDA; and listing the device with FDA.
-Some Class 1 medical devices also require Pre-Market Notification (PMN) or FDA 510(k) clearance, but most do not.
+Class 1 medical devices represent the lowest level of risk to the patient or user.
+Most Class 1 medical devices can enter the U.S. market by ensuring that the device labeling complies with FDA regulations (including the regulations that apply specifically to the device); registering the device manufacturer and other establishments in the supply chain and listing the device with FDA.

 Class 3 medical devices carry the greatest risk of the three device classifications.
 Failures or defects associated with Class 3 medical devices would pose significant risk of serious injury or even death to the patient or the user.

 As medical technology advances, new medical devices more frequently fail to clearly fit within existing medical device categories.
 FDAImports.com, LLC assists medical device manufacturers, distributors and importers in performing proper medical device classifications for their new devices.
-This is particularly important where it is necessary to convince FDA that the regulatory oversight for a new medical device should be the FDA 510(k) or PMN clearance process rather than a Class 3 Pre-Market Approval.
+This is particularly important where it is necessary to convince FDA that the regulatory oversight for a new medical device should be the 510(k) clearance process rather than a Class 3 Premarket Approval.

-FDAImports.com, LLC has former FDA medical device reviewers and FDA expertise to apply to your medical device classification, your FDA 510(k) or PMN and your medical device PMA process.
-Finding The Way Through FDA medical device classification and FDA medical device clearance and FDA approval is important for successfully entering the U.S. medical device marketplace.
+FDAImports.com, LLC has former FDA medical device reviewers and FDA expertise to examine and determine your medical device classification.
+Finding The Way Through FDA medical device classification , medical device clearance and FDA approval is important for successfully entering the U.S. medical device marketplace.